Luigi-Rusu/EmojiCollector/README.md

 Solution :

 First app is EmojiProvider.
 I made an endpoint which call the ‘getEmojiFromApi’ function from emojiProviderService.
-This function return the list of all the JSON that exist at “https://emojihub.herokuapp.com/api/all” with WebClient and mapped to EmojiDto.class.
+This function return the list of all the JSON that exist at “https://emojihub.herokuapp.com/api/all” with FeignClient and mapped to EmojiDto.class.
 EmojiDto contains all the fields that one Emoji JSON has.
 This class is called “EmojiDto” and not “Emoji” because the “Emoji” class will have additionally the “id” field.

 The second app is similar to the first app except the fact that there are more functions in the service.